Depression

 - Some therapists are more reflective and spend most of the session listening and drawing insights about your patterns and coping styles.

-- Some therapists are more directive, establishing weekly agendas and assigning tasks to complete between sessions.
+- Some mental health care providers are more directive, establishing weekly agendas and assigning tasks to complete between sessions.

-- Some utilize specific techniques or tools (exposure exercises, eye movements, tapping, breath work, guided imagery, art and music, etc.).
+- Some use specific techniques or tools (exposure exercises, eye movements, tapping, breath work, guided imagery, art and music, etc.).

 - Some use a combination of multiple approaches.